anthonyafgx/Red-Black-Tree-Visualizer/README.md

 <b> Important Note </b>

 Hello!
 I'm Anthony Ferrer, main developer of this project.
-Do not take this code as an example (yet) as it has a few wrong programming practices that I am aware of and soon will be fixed.
+This is a relatively new project which helps to visualize Red-Black-Trees.
+There are a lot of planned features that will be added as the project grows.
 With that said, enjoy and explore as much as you like.

 <b> Red Black Tree Visualizer </b>